Precautions to be taken while waiting for a liver transplant

-While waiting for the transplant, it is important that patients undergo regular testing, adhere to all appointments and medical advice, and comply with treatment and dietary restrictions.
+While waiting for the liver transplant, it is important that patients undergo regular testing, adhere to all appointments and medical advice, and comply with treatment and dietary restrictions.
 In order to remain healthy, prevent any infections, prevent any complications, enable early identification of any problems or significant change in condition, and allow prompt treatment before transplant, some simple precautions can be taken.

 Getting admitted to the hospital for transplant